 If you cannot make somebody love you back, you just can't.

-And I would say it's up to her.
+And I would say, it's up to her.

-If you choose to stay and and have a marriage and love me, then I'm willing to stay and have a marriage and love you back.
+If you choose to stay and have a marriage and love me, then I'm willing to stay and have a marriage and love you back.

-But you're acting irrationally and frankly on the precipice of violence in our home.
+But you're acting irrationally and, frankly, on the precipice of violence in our home.

-And say so what I would say to her is there's the door.
+And say, so what I would say to her is, there's the door.

 You're not forced to stay here.

-You can you can stay and have a marriage, or if you want to be crazy over this election, go.
+Or if you want to be crazy over this election, go.

 And I know it'll hurt your feelings, and I know it's not what you want, but you don't want to be in a position where you're held hostage in your own home.